nlepage/go-wasm-http-talk/slides.md

 - We wait for this `Promise` to be resolved, ▶ then we can wrap the `ArrayBuffer`, into a typed array of bytes.
 - ▶ And now we can create a slice of bytes, and finally call `CopyBytesToGo()`.
 - ▶ A bytes buffer will do just fine for the body parameter of `NewRequest()`.
-- Now we have a Go request, the only important information missing on this request, is the headers.
+- And now we have a Go request, the only important information missing, is the headers.

 ---
 ## JS Request to Go Request